Birda Logo

 Dendrocincla turdina

 The Plain-winged Woodcreeper, known scientifically as Dendrocincla turdina, is a medium-sized bird within the genus Dendrocincla.
 It boasts a short, straight bill and exhibits sexual dimorphism in size, with females being notably smaller than males.
 The bird's plumage is primarily olive-brown, with faint buff streaks adorning the crown, a pale buff throat, and slightly rufescent flight feathers, uppertail coverts, and tail feathers.
-The wing linings are an ochraceous buff, while the iris is brown, the bill ranges from gray to blackish, and the legs and feet are brown to gray.
+The wing linings are an ochraceous buff, while the iris is brown, the bill ranges from grey to blackish, and the legs and feet are brown to grey.

 Identification Tips